ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

-mitosis is splitting into 2 new cells in most somatic cells. meisosis is splitting into 4 cells in gametes which contain only half number of chromosomes (this has a great evolutionary advantage allowing for genetic diversity in offspring)
+mitosis is splitting into 2 new cells in most somatic cells. meisosis is splitting into 4 cells in gametes which contain only half number of chromosomes (this has a great evolutionary advantage allowing for genetic diversity in offspring) (also, gives rise to the principle of segregation)

 every somatic cell in the body contains the same DNA. however, only a fraction of it is used in that cell's protein-synthesis, e.g. bone cells don't produce same as liver cells